 - Modul 16: Master's thesis (30 ECTS-Credits)

-The following group of people can be admitted to the Medical Informatics program:
+The following group of people can be admitted to the Medical Informatics master's program:

 An admission interview is held with each applicant to clarify previous experience, motivation and personal goals as well as to get to know each other and to provide personal advice.